 Undergraduate Admissions Application

 Academic preparation and success are the primary considerations for admission, although nonacademic factors are also considered.
-The primary factors used to determine admission are cumulative grade point average (GPA), high school course curriculum, and ACT or SAT results.
+The primary factors used to determine admission are cumulative grade point average (GPA) and high school course curriculum.

 LSSU recommends that students follow a rigorous college preparatory curriculum.
 Students should submit any additional materials which may aid the Admissions Office in reviewing circumstances which may have impacted high school performance.
-ACT or SAT scores will not be used in the admissions process if you graduated from high school two or more years ago.
+ACT or SAT scores will not be used in the admissions process.

 Students that have dual enrollment, early or middle college coursework must submit official college transcripts in order for credit to be evaluated by Lake Superior State University.
 Students with AP scores should have official test scores sent.
 All materials should be sent to the office of admissions.

 Apply as early as possible.
 Though you can apply any time up to the beginning of the semester, for full consideration for financial aid and scholarships you may apply by May 1.

 Apply online for free!

 Have your high school send an official transcripts of your grades.
 We accept transcripts via Parchment or mail.
 If you have taken college or university courses from an institution other than LSSU, please request for an official transcript to be sent from the institution to LSSU.

 |4)||REACH OUT TO OUR RECRUITERS WITH ANY QUESTIONS.|